g2384/Life-In-The-UK/Facts.md

   - Participation in community life.
 - As part of the citizenship ceremony, new citizens pledge to uphold these values.
 The pledge is:

-<blockquote>‘I will give my loyalty to the United Kingdom and respect its rights and freedoms.
+<blockquote>‘I will give my <strong>loyalty to the United Kingdom</strong> and <strong>respect its rights and freedoms</strong>.
 I will uphold its democratic values.
 I will observe its laws faithfully and fulfil my duties and obligations as a British citizen.’</blockquote>

 - Flowing from the fundamental principles are **responsibilities and freedoms** which are shared by all those living in the UK and which we expect all residents to respect.
 - If you wish to be a permanent resident or citizen of the UK, you should: